• Skip to primary navigation

 pinterest image.

 These chocolate Shortbread Cookies are simply the best!
-Made with just 4 main ingredients, they are crisp, tender and simply melts in your mouth.
+Made with just 4 main ingredients, they are crisp, tender texture that simply melts in your mouth and is mildly sweet!

 Jump to Recipe

 Shortbread Cookies aren't just for the holidays!
-Although they are particularly popular as a Christmas treat, these are perfect all year round with a cup of coffee or just as sweet treat like this Chocolate Peanut Clusters.
+Although they are particularly popular as a Christmas treat, these are perfect all year round with a cup of coffee or just as sweet treat.

 What are shortbreads?
 Originating in Scotland, it is a quintessential cookie made using just flour, butter and sugar, and sometimes with additional flavorings, like ground cardamom in cardamom cookies.